 Want a vacation by the beach?

-Even though Santorini has its beaches, these are usually located in the eastern part of the island where you won’t have access to the famous caldera views many travels to the island for.
+Even though Santorini has its beaches, these are usually located in the eastern part of the island where you won’t have access to the famous caldera views many travelers to the island for.

 Crete island, on the other hand, has unbelievable places like the Balos Lagoon or Elafonisi Beach with Caribbean-like water and sand.
 No matter which part of the island you choose to stay in, chances are you will be close to a sandy beach.